greg-raven/Impeachment-Chronicles/_posts/2016-10-31-computer-scientists-have-apparently-uncovered-a-covert-server-linking-the-trump-organization-to-a-russian-based-bank.md

 ---
-title: 'Computer scientists have apparently uncovered a covert server linking the Trump Organization to a Russian-based bank.'
+title: "Computer scientists have apparently uncovered a covert server linking the Trump Organization to a Russian-based bank."
 layout: post
 author:
 - Hillary Clinton